 Clinical informatics includes a wide range of topics ranging from clinical decision support to visual images (e.g. radiological, pathological, dermatological, ophthalmological, etc); from clinical documentation to provider order entry systems; and from system design to system implementation and adoption issues.

 AMIA offers a Clinical Informatics Board Review Course to provide a comprehensive review of the core content for Clinical Informatics that will be the basis for the examination for certification.
-The CME eligible course is offered live and online and helps physicians identify those areas where they may need further study.
-Physicians in all 24 subspecialties are now eligible to become Board Certified in Clinical Informatics through an exam offered by the American Board of Preventive Medicine and the American Board of Pathology.
-Beginning in 2018, physicians must have completed a ACGME accredited Clinical Informatics Fellowship Program in order to sit for the board exam.
+The CME-certified course is offered live and online and helps physicians identify those areas where they may need further study.
+Physicians with primary certification from an ABMS member board are now eligible to become Board Certified in Clinical Informatics through an exam offered by the American Board of Preventive Medicine and the American Board of Pathology.
+Beginning in 2023, physicians must have completed an ACGME-accredited Clinical Informatics Fellowship Program in order to sit for the board exam.